The Shipping Law Review: Hong Kong

-A ship quality control system known as the Flag State Quality Control (FSQC) System was developed in 1999 for monitoring and maintaining the quality of ships under the Hong Kong Shipping Register.
-The system ensures that ship management companies perform inspection and survey on their ships in line with international conventions.
-Any Hong Kong-registered ships whose quality standards appear to be doubtful will be subjected to FSQC inspections and recommendations for improvement.
-For instance, if a Hong Kong-registered ship is detained abroad with serious deficiencies under port state control inspection or subjected to a serious accident, the MD may require a FSQC inspection to be conducted on the ship by a MD's surveyor; if deemed necessary, the company may also be audited to verify whether its safety management system complies with the International Safety Management Code 1998 (the ISM Code).
+A ship quality control system, known as the Flag State Quality Control (FSQC) System, was developed in 1999 for monitoring and maintaining the quality of ships under the Hong Kong Shipping Register.
+The system ensures that ship management companies perform inspections and surveys on their ships in line with international conventions.
+Any Hong Kong-registered ships whose quality standards appear to be doubtful will be subjected to FSQC inspections and recommendations for improvement.117

 iv Environmental regulation

-Hong Kong is committed to implementing the International Convention for the Prevention of Pollution from Ships 1973 (as modified by the Protocol of 1978) (MARPOL (73/78)), which is the principal international convention aimed at preventing or minimising pollution of the environment resulting from ship operations.
-The convention has six annexes:
+Hong Kong is committed to implementing the International Convention for the Prevention of Pollution from Ships 1973 (as modified by the Protocols of 1978 and 1997) (MARPOL (73/78)), which is the principal international convention aimed at preventing or minimising pollution of the environment resulting from ship operations.
+The Convention has six annexes:

 - Annex I: Regulations for the Prevention of Pollution by Oil;